 Note: I made a photo montage for Blue Ash Chili, not so much to better document my experience, but because I've been learning how to use a free Photoshop alternative called GIMP.

 4. Camp Washington Chili: The streamlined interior reminded me of an art deco version of Johnny Rockets, though the floor could have been a little cleaner ("cleanliness is next to chiliness").
 The proof is in the chili and this "5 way" ($7.25) was pretty good, as the chili had the right amount of spiciness and the oyster crackers were quite large (though no hot sauce was provided).
-Chili: B+, Ambiance: B- (the parlor was forced to move to a new location in 2000 in order to widen Hopple Street, which may have negatively effected its ambiance rating).
+Chili: B+, Ambiance: B- (the parlor was forced to move to a new location in 2000 in order to widen Hopple Street, which may have negatively affected its ambiance rating).

 - This place is perhaps the most "accoladed" chili parlor in the world: a James Beard award, CBS News "Best Chili in the nation", Bon Appétit's sixth "Best Chili Spot" and the Smithsonian 6th Most Iconic Food Destination.
 There's even a Lonnie Mack song named after the joint.

 5. J&J Restaurant: A typical Greek diner set-up located in a strip mall, with a couple of fixed counter stools and 12 booths, though the menu was quite narrow focusing on chili and sandwiches.
 We had ours, "four-way onion" ($5.60).
-J&J's chili is not as spicy or thick as I would like, a little bland if you ask me, which is why the provided red and green McIlhenny's Tabasco was is a nice touch.
+J&J's chili is not as spicy or thick as I would like, a little bland if you ask me, which is why the provided red and green McIlhenny's Tabasco was a nice touch.
 There was a panoramic photo of downtown Cincinnati mounted over a panoramic photo of downtown Athens, which added to the authenticity.
 Chili: C+, Ambiance: B-.

-6. Empress Chili: I wanted to visit this place as Cincinnati chili was invented by Empress Chili, but knew from research the original location is no more and it's current location left a lot to be desired (what if White Castle opened a chili parlor).
-Due to covid the "Dining Room" was closed, leaving drive thru as the only option.
-After a 45 minute drive, I was pissed and seriously thought about canceling the entire operation.
+6. Empress Chili: I wanted to visit this place as Cincinnati chili was invented by Empress Chili, but knew from research the original location is no more and its current location left a lot to be desired (what if White Castle opened a chili parlor).
+Due to covid, the "Dining Room" was closed, leaving drive-thru as the only option.
+After a 45-minute drive, I was pissed and seriously thought about canceling the entire operation.
 Mrs. After Action Report instead suggested we turn it into a Cincinnati chili picnic, so a "4 way" with onions was ordered ($5.90) and eaten at a nearby medical office picnic table (thank you St. Elizabeth Physicians Primary Care).
 The chili was the worst chili I have ever eaten, lacking depth and zip (and no hot sauce was provided).
 The bag of oyster crackers was even substandard.
 Chili: D, Ambiance: not rated.